erikgrinaker/toydb/README.md

 * ACID-compliant transaction engine with MVCC-based snapshot isolation.

-* Pluggable storage engine with B+tree and log-structured backends.
+* Pluggable storage engine with BitCask and in-memory backends.

 * Iterator-based query engine with heuristic optimization and time-travel support.